geckoanton/geckoanton/README.md

 I do <i>not</i> own some of the accounts under the name "antongecko" on other social media platforms - to contact me, make sure to do so through github (or any links provided from here)

-Here is a picture of my lizard Leo :)
+Here is a picture of my gecko Leo :)

 <p align="left">
   <img src="leo.jpg" alt="Leo">